-Assessing the importance of terminators for transgene expression in M. truncatula and barley
+Assessing the importance of terminators for transgene expression in Medicago truncatula and barley

-Terminator sequences can influence the level of transgene expression in plants (Ingelbrecht et al., 1989; Nagaya et al., 2010); therefore, in addition to characterising promoters from our library of genetic parts, we also defined and tested 10 terminator sequences (see Supporting File 1) for their mRNA-stabilising capacity.
+Terminator sequences can influence the level of transgene expression in plants (Ingelbrecht et al., 1989; Nagaya et al., 2010); therefore, in addition to characterizing promoters from our library of genetic parts, we also defined and tested 10 terminator sequences (see File S1) for their mRNA-stabilizing capacity.
 We created constructs with different terminator sequences, but with an identical promoter (pMtCCaMK for complementation of the M. truncatula ccamk mutant and pOsAct1 for tests in barley).
-Six of the ten terminator sequences allowed complementation of the ccamk mutant, leading to formation of nodules, while four of the terminator constructs showed no complementation (Fig. 5a; dsRED in the T-DNA confirmed transformation).
-For tests in barley, we monitored expression of a luciferase (LUC) reporter gene with each test terminator, using a constitutively expressed GUS as a transformation control (Fig. 5b).
-All 10 terminators were functional in barley in this assay, although there was a gradation of LUC activity dependent on the different terminators (Fig. 5b).
-There was no correlation between the terminators optimal for ccamk complementation in M. truncatula and those that gave the highest LUC expression in barley (Fig. S5).
+Six of the ten terminator sequences allowed complementation of the ccamk mutant, leading to the formation of nodules, while four of the terminator constructs showed no complementation (Figure 5a; dsRED in the T-DNA confirmed transformation).
+For tests in barley, we monitored the expression of a luciferase (LUC) reporter gene with each test terminator, using a constitutively expressed GUS as a transformation control (Figure 5b).
+All 10 terminators were functional in barley in this assay, although there was a gradation of LUC activity dependent on the different terminators (Figure 5b).
+There was no correlation between the terminators optimal for ccamk complementation in M. truncatula and those that gave the highest LUC expression in barley (Figure S5).
 This may be explained by different relationships between the terminators and the two promoters (pCCaMK and pOsAct1) used and/or transgene of interest being expressed (CCaMK and LUC), or it may reflect species differences in the behaviour of the terminators.
 These results point at the importance of selecting the right promoter/terminator combination for optimal transgene expression.

-Codon optimisation and intron-mediated enhancement increase transgene expression in barley
+Codon optimization and intron-mediated enhancement increase transgene expression in barley

-Codon optimisation and intron-mediated enhancement can be individually used to increase transgene expression in plants (see recent reviews by Laxa, 2016; Webster et al., 2017); however, these approaches have not been combined together or tested side-by-side using the same transgene of interest.
+Codon optimization and intron-mediated enhancement can be individually used to increase transgene expression in plants (see recent reviews by Laxa, 2016; Webster et al., 2017); however, these approaches have not been combined together or tested side-by-side using the same transgene of interest.
 We therefore felt it important to compare the two approaches and determine whether they can be used in conjunction to maximally increase transgene expression in a cereal.
-We tested the relative importance of both codon optimisation and intron-mediated enhancement for expression of two symbiotic genes in barley: CCaMK (Gleason et al., 2006; Tirichine et al., 2006) and NSP2 (Kalo et al., 2005; Smit et al., 2005).
+We tested the relative importance of both codon optimization and intron-mediated enhancement for expression of two symbiotic genes in barley: CCaMK (Gleason et al., 2006; Tirichine et al., 2006) and NSP2 (Kalo et al., 2005; Smit et al., 2005).
 In all cases, we used the maize ubiquitin promoter (pZmUBI), a 3xMyc tag and the 35S terminator (t35S).
-We compared expression of the native M. truncatula cDNA sequence, a cereal codon optimised version of the cDNA (see Experimental Procedures) and of cDNA sequences containing a synthetic intron taken from the Arabidopsis thaliana UBI10 gene (insertion of this intron has been shown to increase expression levels; Bartlett et al., 2009).
-These constructs were transformed into barley and root material from independent transgenic lines was analysed by western blotting to detect protein levels (Fig. 6).
-For both CCaMK and NSP2, no protein expression was detected from the genes lacking codon optimisation.
-With codon optimisation alone a low level of expression was observed, but only when codon optimisation was combined with the addition of the synthetic intron were high levels of protein expression observed for both CCaMK and NSP2 (Fig. 6a, 6b).
-The levels of
+We compared expression of the native M. truncatula cDNA sequence, a cereal codon optimized version of the cDNA (see Experimental Procedures) and of cDNA sequences containing a synthetic intron taken from the Arabidopsis thaliana UBI10 gene (insertion of this intron has been shown to increase expression levels; Bartlett et al., 2009).
+These constructs were transformed into barley, and root material from independent transgenic lines was analysed by Western blotting to detect protein levels (Figure 6).
+For both CCaMK and NSP2, no protein expression was detected from the genes lacking codon optimization.
+With codon optimization alone, a low level of expression was observed, but only when codon optimization was combined with the